Monocular Fixation in Binocular Field (MFBF) Matching Game705200

 The Red Backing Sheet is the size of Vectographs and can be mounted in a lighted viewer that accepts these such as the Good-Lite Dual Illuminated Vectograph Viewer.
 The tiles have a protective coating for durability.

 Accessories (not included):

-The MFBF Matching Game requires an illuminator such as the Good-Lite Dual Illuminated Vectograph Viewer or any other viewer that supports vectographs with approx size 5 1/2 inches high x 6 1/2 inches wide, or 14 x 16 cm).
+The MFBF Matching Game requires an illuminator such as the Good-Lite Dual Illuminated Vectograph Viewer or any other viewer that supports vectographs with approx size 5 1/2" high x 6 1/2" wide (14 cm x 16 cm).

 This product is intended for Healthcare Professionals.
 A doctor's note will be required for sales to the general public.
 Once you check out, a member of our team will email a request for the document.
 Any questions, email: email@example.com